ironsilk/mSquaredPlex/readme.md

     - Sends notifications regarding watchlist via telegram.(when a watchlist movie becomes available on filelist, the user receives a notification asking if he wants to download the movie.
 If not, he will continue to receive notifications for the movie **except** for the movie quality that he rejected.
+    - Sends notification if a torrent is seeding for more than (grace_time, default 60 days).
+User can choose to delete it and the files, keep (for another grace_time period) or to keep it forever and not ask.
+If user chooses none, he will be pinged daily.
     - Defaults to 1 minute routine, can be changed via the .env variables.